 To unlock all doors and the liftgate, press the request switch again within 3 seconds and two more beep sounds will be heard.

 The hazard warning lights will flash twice to indicate that the doors and the liftgate are unlocked.

-- The hazard warning lights will not flash. - The hazard warning lights only flash when the theft deterrent system is armed or turned off, refer to the theft-deterrent system (page 3-56).
+The hazard warning lights only flash when the theft deterrent system is turned off.